Import OpenTelemetry Data

 #4.2 View Tracing Data

-Go to Grafana, open the Distributed Tracing Dashboard, select namespace = deepflow-otel-spring-demo, and then choose a call to trace.
-DeepFlow can correlate tracing data obtained from OpenTelemetry, eBPF, and BPF in a single Trace flame graph, covering the full-stack call path of a Spring Boot application from business code, system functions, to network interfaces, achieving true end-to-end distributed tracing, as shown below:
+covering the full-stack call path of a Spring Boot application from business code, system functions, to network interfaces, achieving true end-to-end distributed tracing, as shown below:

 OTel Spring Demo

-Summary of this tracing Demo:
+Summary of this tracing demo:

 #5.
 Experience with OpenTelemetry WebStore Demo

-#5.1 Deploy Demo
+#5.1 Deploy the Demo

-Deploy this Demo with one command:
+Deploy the demo with one command:

 kubectl apply -n deepflow-otel-grpc-demo -f https://raw.githubusercontent.com/deepflowio/deepflow-demo/main/DeepFlow-Otel-Grpc-Demo/deepflow-otel-grpc-demo.yaml